 For many of us, a home will be the single largest purchase we will make during the course of our lifetime.
-Buying a home requires an understanding of all the factors that will impact a potential purchase and savvy management of finances to close the deal.
+If you’re considering buying a single-family home or planning on getting a condo, you need to ensure you understand all the factors that will impact a potential purchase and savvy management of finances to close the deal.

 Getting it done the right way, limiting emotion to the greatest extent possible, will serve you well.
 What follows is a one-year plan for preparing for homeownership.

 • Start saving and understand the different types of available loans

 • Check and improve credit reports as necessary

 • Determine the mortgage you can afford through budget analysis

 Day 1 of Month 1, Start Saving: The down payment required will vary by loan type.
 With a VA loan, $0 down is required for eligible members (i.e. service members, veterans, and eligible surviving spouses).
 Another government program, the FHA home loan, requires a minimum of 3.5% down.
 With conventional loans, a minimum of 5% down is possible with a good credit score.
 However, if less than 20% is put down, the lender will likely require Private Mortgage Insurance (PMI) which will increase your monthly mortgage payment.
 The more money you put down, the better the chances of securing a loan and avoiding PMI.

 Month 1, Check Your Credit Reports: A good credit report, generally considered to be a FICO score above 700, can be a valuable asset.
 With a higher score you can get a better interest rate on a loan.
 Even seemingly insignificant errors can result in a higher interest rate or cause you to be denied a loan completely.
 Therefore, check your credit report regularly for completeness and accuracy from all three bureaus (Experian, Equifax, and TransUnion).
 Free credit reports are available through Annual Credit Report, a government-approved site.